jameslamb/conference-notes/ODSC/odsc-east-2018.md

 - autoML is actually going to expose the need for people who can "think like a data scientist"
     + collecting and curating the right data
     + thinking like a data scientist
-- meta-learning is abot automating the automation of automation
+- meta-learning is about automating the automation of automation
 - autoML slides (kicks off a download) --> bit.ly/2HS01Rr

 **E. R Packages for Team Collaboration**

 - speaker: STEPHANIE KIRMER!!!
 - note to self:
 - "I'm not going to dictate THE single way to write R packages or structure your DS workflow"
 - DS teams without structured, intentional collaboration leak knowledge and waste resources
 - "I'm proposing we steal tools from software engineering for how you do data science"
 - ahhhh she showed the UptakeOpenSource page!
 - made the great point that you can actually show off this professionalism around code management to new candidates to convince them that your org is legit
 - "we have a responsibility as users of open source code to contribute back"
 - internal leadship and commitment is so important.
     - People need to be recognized for the hard work they do
     - if nobody cares about open source, people will stop doing it
 - "robust documentation is the difference between tools that no one will use and building things that will become central to your teammates' workflows"